petervancleave/ctf-writeups/README.md

 ## License

-MIT License - Feel free to use this template for your own CTF writeups blog!
+MIT License - Feel free to use this template for your own blog!